UnlockGPU/UnlockGPU/index-revised.md

 **Rebuilding trust requires external pressure—not just promises.**

 But how do we create that pressure?
+The answer is coordination.

 > "NVIDIA's monopoly isn't fate.
 It's a coordination problem."

-**The solution?
-We coordinate as owners, not just users.**
+**We coordinate as owners, not just users.**

 ## Our Weapon: Shareholder Activism